DixitConsultingGroup/DecisionIntelligence.github.io/services/pricing.md

 ---
 layout: page
-title: Pricing2
+title: Pricing
-subtitle: Pricing 2
+subtitle: Pricing what is right
 ---

-# Pricing3
+# Pricing